Maxidn/nlp-project/README.md

 - Electra Full Code – Weights & Biases.pdf
 - hfrobertatwitter.pdf
 - robertatwitterfullcode.pdf
-In addition to the discussed methods, we explored numerous other hyperparameter configurations and model architectures:
+In addition to the discussed methods, we explored numerous other hyperparameter configurations and model architectures.
+All the trails are in CSV Files the WandDB Reoorts Directory.

 ## Notes